jessepav/sdljoystick4java/README.md

 ### Windows

 See [BUILDING](https://github.com/jessepav/sdljoystick4java/blob/master/native/BUILDING.md#windows)
-for build instructions using Visual Studio (I used 2019).
+for build instructions using Visual Studio 2017 or 2019.

 ## Other Platforms